Engaged Cities of Service

 Volunteer Community of the Year Awards

-2021 Volunteer Community of the Year Award Winners
+2022 Volunteer Community of the Year Award Winners

 The Volunteer Community of the Year Awards is a yearly event to recognize Arkansas municipalities - rather than individual volunteers or nonprofits - that seek to address the community's greatest needs through the engagement of citizens.
 They may include Mayor's Youth Councils, citizen committees, utilization of community-wide service initiatives, citizen advisory forums, etc.

-Applications are open each year from August 22 to October 22.
+Applications are open each year from August 31 to October 22.
 Anyone is welcome to nominate a community.
 The winning communities will be notified in December and celebrated at the Arkansas Municipal League Winter Conference in January.
 Save the date nomination dates on your calendar!

-Winners receive two road signs for city borders which designate them as a Volunteer Community of the Year for the specified year.
+Winners receive two road signs for city borders, which designate them as a Volunteer Community of the Year for the specified year.
 The Arkansas Highway Commission donates the signs annually.